 Fees are payable by cheque, submitted with the application or in person at Halifax Water’s Head Office, located at 450 Cowie Hill Road, Halifax.
 In person payments can be made in cash, debit or cheque.

-For commercial and multi-unit residential dwellings, please refer to the Schedule of Rates, Rules and Regulations, for Water, Wastewater and Stormwater Services for details regarding service connection inspection fees and regional development charges.
+For commercial and multi-unit residential dwellings, please refer to the Halifax Water Regulations for details regarding service connection inspection fees and regional development charges.

 Construction & Inspection